grasp-lyrl/btnk_mae/README.md

-# Decodable Vision Encoder with Compact Image Representations
+# Bottleneck MAE: A Vision Encoder Mapping Images to 1024-Dimensional Reconstructable Features

 Vision foundation models such as [Masked Autoencoders (MAE)](https://arxiv.org/abs/2111.06377), DINO series ([DINO](https://arxiv.org/abs/2104.14294), [DINOv2](https://arxiv.org/abs/2304.07193), [DINOv3](https://arxiv.org/abs/2508.10104)) aim to extract generalizable image features that can be used for a wide range of downstream tasks.

 Some downstream models also work in the image feature space, for example a world model that rolls out directly in image features.
 In those cases, it is useful to reconstruct the rollout sequence back to pixel space for visualization.
 Many world model tasks also bring in a temporal dimension since they predict the next frame in a sequence.
 In this setting, raw ViT outputs are a bit awkward because they have shape $B \times L \times D$, where $L$ is the number of patches.
 Stacking an extra time dimension on top of that makes the representation heavy and difficult to work with.

-To solve this, we fine tune a pretrained MAE adapted from [here](https://github.com/facebookresearch/mae) so that it uses its CLS token as a compact representation of the image.
+To solve this, we fine tune a pretrained MAE adapted from [the official implementation](https://github.com/facebookresearch/mae) so that it uses its CLS token as a compact representation of the image.
 This way, for downstream world model tasks, a sequence of images has shape $B \times T \times D$, where $T$ is the number of frames and $D$ is the feature dimension, while still allowing simultaneous decoding back to pixels.

 ## Related Works
 This project was originally developed in [REMI](https://arxiv.org/abs/2507.02064).
 The paper developed an ANN model of the rat brain during spatial navigation tasks.
 The goal is to visualize how the model virtually explores the environment during planning.